-With its position on conducting congresses in Davos (World Economic Forum and Public Eye), the government, federal authorities and Davos local authority underscore their desire to ensure the freedom of expression in Davos.
+With its position on conducting the congress in Davos, the government, federal authorities and Davos local authority underscore their desire to ensure the freedom of expression in Davos.
 This includes approving a demonstration in Davos or another location in the Canton Grisons if at all possible.

 Globalization critics should also have an opportunity to express themselves in Davos.
 We do, however, request that they express their views on the negative impact of globalization peacefully during their protest.